korteee/Notes/README.md

 Steps to be taken to launch the application:

+1) Install Node latest version
-1) Clone repository
+2) Clone repository
-2) Run npm install in cloned repository directory
+3) Run npm install in cloned repository directory
-3) Run npm start
+4) Run npm start